rocket5/cinema-club-voting/NewKnowledgeBase.md

 - Try-catch blocks should be used when formatting dates to prevent rendering errors
 - FaunaDB query response structure may vary (data can be directly an array or nested within data.data)
 - It's safer to parse API responses as text first, then attempt JSON parsing in a try-catch block
+- The application follows a pattern of conditionally rendering UI elements based on the current app mode
+- Components can be easily extended to support multiple modes by passing appropriate props and using conditional rendering
+- The same endpoint for fetching sessions can be reused in both Host and Vote modes
 - Raw logging of response objects is essential for debugging FaunaDB integration issues
 - Defensive coding is necessary when working with external APIs - never assume field existence
 - Two-stage error handling (both in API function and UI components) creates a more resilient application